monemati/YOLOv8-Sheep-Detection-Counting/README.md

-# YOLOv8 Sheep Detection and Counting
+# YOLOv8 Aerial Sheep Detection and Counting
-YOLOv8 Sheep Detection and Counting.
+YOLOv8 Aerial Sheep Detection and Counting.
 Simulated on Gazebo.

 ## Introduction
 This repository contains a Sheep Detector and Counter trained by [YOLOv8](https://github.com/ultralytics/ultralytics) algorithm with [Sheep Dataset](https://universe.roboflow.com/riis/aerial-sheep/dataset/1) from Roboflow.